One mom takes on YouTube over deadly social media blackout challenge

 McGrath, along with an advocacy group called Parents Together, is now pressuring the people who have a financial stake in YouTube to get the company to have more transparency around its protocols for these videos.

-On Friday, she's addressing its parent company Alphabet during an annual shareholder meeting.
-She's urging shareholders to vote for Resolution 15.
-This resolution proposes a third-party review of Alphabet's Audit Committee, which is tasked with assessing risk to the company, including how YouTube manages videos with harmful content.
+On Friday, McGrath urged Alphabet shareholders to vote for Resolution 15, which was filed by socially responsible investment firm Harrington Investments and advocacy group Ekō.
+This resolution proposed a third-party review of Alphabet's Audit Committee, which is tasked with assessing risk to the company, including how YouTube manages videos with harmful content.

-In her pre-recorded speech shared with NPR, McGrath says Alphabet's "inaction" on these videos "should give investors pause" and that it demonstrates the company isn't appropriately avoiding legal risk, regulatory risk and human risk.
+In her speech, McGrath said Alphabet's "inaction" on these videos "should give investors pause" and that it demonstrates the company isn't appropriately avoiding legal risk, regulatory risk and human risk.

-Glass Lewis, a leading proxy advisor in this space, also backs the resolution.
-It shared its report with NPR ahead of the vote, which said an independent evaluation of Alphabet's Audit Committee could benefit shareholders.
+Glass Lewis, a leading proxy adviser in this space, also backed the resolution.
+It shared its report with NPR, which said an independent evaluation of Alphabet's Audit Committee could benefit shareholders.

+During the meeting on Friday, Alphabet's assistant secretary Kathryn Hall told McGrath "we are truly sorry for your loss" and that "keeping kids safe online is incredibly important to us."
+She said YouTube has removed millions of videos that violate its policies; and then she restated the company's opposing statement to the resolution.

-McGrath's speech at the meeting is one of the first times a family member of a victim has told their personal story at a shareholder event, said Zak Rogoff, who studies shareholder resolutions as a research manager for the nonprofit Ranking Digital Rights.
+McGrath's speech at the meeting was one of the first times a family member of a victim told their personal story at a shareholder event, said Zak Rogoff, who studies shareholder resolutions as a research manager for the nonprofit Ranking Digital Rights.

 "The thing that's interesting about this is that shareholders have brought somebody who is personally affected by the problems the company is causing," Rogoff said.

-He said these resolutions rarely pass because the shareholder voting structure typically gives more weight to votes from people who run the companies.
-"But if they get a high enough amount of support, sometimes companies will start to budge just out of caution," he added.
+Rogoff said these outside resolutions rarely pass because the shareholder voting structure typically gives more weight to votes from people who run the companies.
+"But if they get a high enough amount of support, sometimes companies will start to budge just out of caution," he said.

 Parents try multiple pressure tactics to keep kids safe